 The idea that the highest court in the land might be poised to stray from Justice Scalia’s guidance and adopt an absolutist view of the Second Amendment right—one that fails to take public safety into account—should worry any American who wants to see a safer future for our country.

-“This announcement involves a law that only applies in New York City, so the impact of any decision will be limited,” said Hannah Shearer of the Court’s decision to hear New York State Rifle & Pistol Association Inc. v.
+“This announcement involves a law that only applies in New York City,” said Hannah Shearer of the Court’s decision to hear New York State Rifle & Pistol Association Inc. v.
 City of New York.
 “But this moment is a reminder to the Supreme Court that eroding strong laws is out of step with the overwhelming majority of the American public who support measures to make our communities safer.”